-Prison congestion: FG urged to resolve minor cases, decongest prisons
+PRISON CONGESTION: FG urged to resolve minor cases, decongest prisons

 He spoke during a visit to the Badagry Correctional Centre, Lagos, and called for holistic rehabilitation for inmates.

-The author of ‘Pain is a Gift’ also explained that beyond vocational training, inmates should also undergo a character-building process to positively transform their minds.
+The author of ‘Pain is a Gift’ also explained that beyond vocational training, inmates should undergo a character building process to positively transform their minds.

 “Individuals, government, NGOs, international organisations should support us.
 It is a personal thing to help the hopeless and helpless in society.
 Essentially, what we do is to provide psycho-social support to the less-privileged – people with cancer, human immunodeficiency virus, HIV, inmates in prisons, widows, orphans.
 In one sentence, people who can’t naturally help themselves.”